polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 Once you have installed Magic you probably want to check out its capabilities in regards to Low-Code and No-Code, which is easily achieved by going to the SQL menu item in your dashboard, click the Load button, choose _"Sakila"_, and then click execute.
 This creates a database for you called Sakila.
-For the record, you can of course also choose any existing and alternative create database MySQL script you've got instead.
+For the record, you can of course choose any existing database you have, or an alternative create database MySQL script you've got.

 After you've done the above you can go back to your dashboard in Magic and choose the _"CRUD"_ menu item.
 Then click the little spiral arrow to refresh your server side cache, and once the page